davidjguru/the-russian-llulaby/content/blog/six-steps-to-improve-the-performance-of-drupal-9.md

 $ chmod +x installing_tooling_for_performance
 $ ./installing_tooling_for_performance
 ```
-But remember that: the script will executes update and upgrade of your installed packages.
+**AWARE:** Remember that the script will executes update and upgrade of your installed packages.

 ### Browser Extensions